whatsupmailbox/whatsupmailbox.github.io/_posts/2016-02-19-Happy-Mail-Subscription-February-2016-Review.md

 <img src="/images/HappyMailFeb2016Box.jpg" border="0" style="border:none;max-width:100%;" alt="Happy Mail!" />
 </a></center>

-<p>Because my first package included this GWP, they send my items out in a box to accomodate the planner.
+<p>Because my first package included this GWP, they sent my items out in a box to accomodate the planner.
 Happy Mail is typically sent with just the envelope packaging as below:</p>

 <br>